FuRPE: Learning Full-body Reconstruction from Part Experts: Related Works

 \subsection{Full-body Reconstruction}

-Along with the introducing of SMPL-X \cite{pavlakos2019expressive}, the optimization-based full-body reconstruction method SMPLify-X is proposed.
-Though achieves the goal of full-body reconstruction, SMPLify-X runs too slow to be used in practical applications.
-Then, ExPose \cite{choutas2020monocular} is proposed, which directly predict the full-body SMPL-X parameters of a human from a single image using a neural network.
-A body-attention mechanism is proposed in ExPose to learn the relationship between head, body and hands.
-While in FrankMocap \cite{rong2021frankmocap}, the authors propose to sew up different body parts together to consist the whole-body parameters.
-Recently, PIXIE \cite{feng2021collaborative} introduces a novel moderator that merges the features of different part modules in the network, making all parts contribute to the whole-body reconstruction.
-The above proposed methods have achieve acceptable performance.
-However, they are limited in lacking of well-annotated training data.
-In this paper, we propose to generate pseudo labels and pseudo features from part experts and train the model utilizing a large scale of public available datasets, which significantly improve the performance of full-body reconstruction models.
-The most similar work to ours may be \cite{weinzaepfel2020dope}, which also uses part-experts to generate pseudo labels.
-However, it only predict the full-body 3D keypoints of a human.
-In contrast, our work estimates both the human pose and shape as well as utilizing EMA to improve the model's performance.
+Building upon SMPL-X's introduction \cite{pavlakos2019expressive}, several strategies offer full-body reconstruction.
+SMPLify-X, an optimization-based method, suffers from impractical speed.
+ExPose \cite{choutas2020monocular} utilizes a neural network for direct full-body SMPL-X parameters prediction from a single image and introduces a body-attention mechanism for interrelations among head, body, and hands.
+FrankMocap \cite{rong2021frankmocap} suggests a strategy that stitches together different body parts to form whole-body parameters.
+Concurrently, PIXIE \cite{feng2021collaborative} merges features from different part modules in the network through a moderator, allowing all parts to contribute to the whole-body reconstruction.
+Despite acceptable performance, these methods face limitations due to the scarcity of well-annotated training data.
+OSX \cite{lin2023one} introduces an optimization-based method for whole-body parameters annotation, but it remains computationally expensive.
+Contrarily, our method efficiently generates pseudo labels and features from part experts and leverages large-scale public datasets for training, significantly enhancing full-body reconstruction models' performance.
+Our work resembles \cite{weinzaepfel2020dope}, which also use pseudo labels generation to predict 3D human body parameters.
+However, their approach predicts only the full-body 3D keypoints, while ours estimates both human pose and shape and employs an Exponential Moving Average strategy for further performance improvement.